ChristianRuiz/Conscience/README.md

 There are two main Apps:
   - Aleph Site: WebApp for the company to manage hosts and employees
-  - Hosts Mobile App: Xamarin App for iOS and Android that is connected to the Aleph Site
+  - Hosts Mobile App: React Native App for iOS and Android that is connected to the Aleph Site

 ### Frontend configuration

-You need to browse a cmd to "\Conscience\Conscience.Web\js\" and run:
+You need to browse a cmd to "\client\" and run:

 ```sh
 $ npm install